 Caution: Should be given with care to patients with impaired kidney or liver functions.

 Chronic use should be avoided.
 Daily use may potentiate oral anti-coagulant.
+(MED#2)

-(MED#2) Caution: Alcohol warning: if you consume 3 or more alcoholic drinks every day, ask your doctor whether you should take acetaminophen or other pain relievers/fever reducers.
+Caution: Alcohol warning: if you consume 3 or more alcoholic drinks every day, ask your doctor whether you should take acetaminophen or other pain relievers/fever reducers.

 Acetaminophen may cause liver damage.
 (MED#5)

-Since time reference is enlisted in the warnings, temporal adverbials serve to mark discourse segment boundaries of medicine safety information.
-Based on MED#5 extract, it serves as instructions to the readers on how long an event or state endures (Nguyen, 2010).
+Based on MED#5 extract, temporal adverb serves as instructions to the readers on how long an event or state endures (Nguyen, 2010).

 In addition, temporal adverbs like after, before, and always are used to indicate when something happens in the past, present or future.

 Warning: Shake the reconstituted suspension before using.
 Food drugs devices and cosmetics act prohibits dispensing without prescription.
-Keep in dry place, store below 25.
-(MED#36)
+Keep in dry place, store below 25°C. (MED#36)